stcarrez/ada-ado/README.md

 # Database Drivers

-The Postgresql, MySQL and SQLite development headers and runtime are necessary for building the ADO driver.
+The Postgresql, MySQL/MariaDB and SQLite development headers and runtime are necessary for building the ADO driver.
 The configure script will use them to enable the ADO drivers.

 Postgresql Development installation